strider73/jenkins-docker-compose/README.md

 # jenkins-docker-compose

-Jenkins Docker Compose Setup Guide
+Jenkins Docker Compose Setup Guide for AdventureuTube Project !!!

-* How I setup my jenkins / 4 main aspect to configure jenkins
+* How I setup  jenkins in 4 main aspect

    1. SSL (HTTPS Setup):
     Since I’ve mapped port 8443 for HTTPS in Docker Compose, Jenkins needs to be configured with SSL certificates.